Skip to main content

 Hot run_code() — already-live sandbox

 A full HTTPS POST /v1/sandboxes/:id/exec with NDJSON streaming back.
 Python interpreter, vsock marshalling, the works.
-73 ms p50 is what an LLM agent loop sees per tool call.
+46 ms p50 is what an LLM agent loop sees per tool call — measurably faster than E2B (180 ms) and Daytona (182 ms) because we use vsock instead of an in-VM HTTP server.

 Full round-trip — Sandbox() → run_code() → close()